Pathways for Vermont High School Students

 Students who enroll in selected partner programs at their local career/technical center may also earn college credit through the Fast Forward Program.
-Students may be eligible for Fast Forward Tickets, which allow them to earn college credit for one or more courses for $100 each and one course tuition free.
+Students may be eligible for Fast Forward Tickets, which allow them to earn college credit for one or more courses for $100 each and two courses tuition free.
 Each of the 17 Vermont Technical or Comprehensive High Schools currently have dual enrollment agreements in place or are working on future agreements.
 Click here for a listing of Career/Technical Centers in the state and more information on the career pathways available.

 Vermont Tech hosts the Vermont Academy of Science and Technology (VAST), a full-year alternative to the senior year of high school for motivated high school seniors and home-schooled students who have a successful academic record and strong interest in math, science and technology.
 VAST students take standard college courses at VTC to complete the senior year of high school and the freshman year of college simultaneously—tuition free.
 VAST is recognized as an independent high school with the authority to grant diplomas.

 For more information: